milisp/awesome-claude-dxt/CONTRIBUTING.md

 ## How to Contribute

+### Simple way

-### Simple way, if the dxt use npx or uvx, just create a `manifest.json` at your repo and test
+if your mcp server use npx or uvx, just create a `manifest.json` at your repo root and test then copy at this repo

 - servers/{owner}/{repo}/manifest.json
 - Create a PR to this repo list by category